Currently, there are two open position:

 Requirements and application

-In this research project, we intend to explore both a fundamental and an applied aspects.
-Candidates to this position should hold a Master’s degree in Computer Science/Informatics, Mathematics or a related field by the starting date of the doctoral project.
-They must be excited by research in distributed systems/computing, distributed algorithms, orbital edge computing, and/or intermittent computing, and should have an excellent academic record in one of these areas.
-Familiarity with formal specification and verification, and graph theory/algorithms would be greatly appreciated.
+Candidates to this position should hold a Master's degree in Computer Science/Informatics, Mathematics, Physics or a related field by the starting date of the PhD.
+They must be excited by research in distributed systems, distributed algorithms, computational fluid dynamics, and/or programming languages, and should have an excellent academic record in one of these areas.
+Familiarity with queueing network model and differential equations would be appreciated.
 Teamwork and communication skills are key to this position, and industrial experience is a plus.

-To apply, please send the following information to ds-resco-recruitment@lists.recherche.enac.fr(Subject=PhD position [ENAC-TESA-PhD24]: fault-tolerant distributed computing):
+To apply, please send the following information to ds-resco-recruitment@lists.recherche.enac.fr(Subject=PhD position [ENAC-ONERA-PhD24]: Fluid Modelling of Distributed System in CPS Swarms):

 • Curriculum Vitæ

-• Letter of motivation that should describe the applicant's background in the areas of the project, reason for interest in the project, and future plans
+• Letter of motivation that should describe the applicant's background in the areas of the project, reasons for interest in the project, and future plans

-• A list of courses and grades of the last three years of study (an informal transcript is OK).
+• A list of courses and grades of the last two years of study (an informal transcript is enough).

 • Names and contact details of at least two people who can write you references, whom we will contact directly.